lenn0n/devGuide/devops/jenkins-starter.md

     https://www.jenkins.io/doc/book/installing/kubernetes/

-If you want to run node inside the jenkins controller, add this line in the Dockerfile of jenkins docker container that is given above.
+If you want to run node inside the jenkins controller without plugin, add this line in the Dockerfile of jenkins docker container that is given above.
 You can also do this in Linux, just remove the RUN command and install it.

     RUN apt-get install -y nodejs